Andreas Zuber: GP2 Series

-He switched to the GP2 Series for 2006 for the new Trident Racing team, where he partnered Gianmaria Bruni.
+Zuber switched to the GP2 Series for 2006 for the new Trident Racing team, where he partnered Gianmaria Bruni.
 After a slow start to his championship, he took his first race victory in the formula at the penultimate race meeting of the season at the Istanbul Park track, in which he was the only driver to hold off Lewis Hamilton, after the eventual champion spun early in the race but climbed back up to second position.
 This win complemented Bruni's two triumphs earlier in the year and established Zuber in fourteenth position in the championship.

 Zuber moved to iSport International for 2007, where he was paired with Timo Glock.
 He took a perfect result of pole position, win and fastest lap at the Silverstone feature race, but his overall season was inconsistent and he finished ninth in the championship, compared to Glock's championship-winning campaign.
 The team-mates also collided with one another when accelerating away from the grid at the start of the Magny-Cours feature race, after starting from the front row.